-If there are time constraints, the Management Committee may consider delegating authority to the Director to approve contracts up to a pre-approved level with a retrospective report of tenders being presented to the Management Committee at the next available meeting.
+If there are time constraints, the Management Committee may consider delegating authority to the Director to approve contracts up to a preapproved level with a retrospective report of tenders being presented to the Management Committee at the next available meeting.

 Some good and services may be procured on a basis other than purely price e.g. price and quality.
 Where this approach is used ratios will be agreed in advance of the tenders being issued.
 Appendix 2 provides a guide based on Scottish Government recommendations.
+All procurement that falls within the scope of EU procurement regulations cannot be awarded on price alone.